Branding and web design for financial services

-Simple instances like using the site to find your office via the map on your Contact page or hunting your number quickly when they a client is simply picking up the phone, are incredibly common.
+Simple instances like using the site to find your office via the map on your Contact page, or hunting for your number quickly are incredibly common.
 Then, when the site appears and… it’s that same one they remember from five years ago, they could be mistaken for thinking that your business had begun to let things slide.
-And if the site has been neglected, what else is?

-When a Financial Services, Legal or Accountancy firm’s website is in tune with all the other design elements in its ‘world’, and feels like a natural continuation from the design of letterheads or the signage at reception, that website can be as logical a business tool as a business card.
+When a Financial Services firm’s website is in tune with all the other design elements in its ‘world’ and feels like a natural continuation from the design of letterheads or the signage at reception, that website can be as logical a business tool as a business card.

-We consider it as essential a part of the business process as the handshake at a meeting.
-With all these elements in tune, your website can deliver something incredibly important: trust.
+We consider consistent branding as essential a part of the business process as the handshake at a meeting.
+With all these elements not merely in tune but in harmony, your website can deliver something incredibly important: trust.

 That’s not to say that we’re talking about a radical re-appraisal of their business online, or that the site is going to be avant-garde in design terms, but rather that it harnesses modern technology in a way that services their clients better.

-The kind of services that firms like financial analysts or hedge funds could offer include;
+The kind of services that firms like financial analysts or hedge funds could offer include:

-- Client login areas allowing for the download of financial records
+- Client login areas allowing for the download of financial records;

-- The inclusion of Investor Relations areas, as your business goes public and has to comply with stock market regulations
+- The inclusion of Investor Relations areas, as your business goes public and has to comply with stock market regulations;

 - Pop-up ‘agree / decline’ Terms and Conditions panels on the homepage to comply with FCA regulations